 Duration: The tour is on the hour every hour and each tour takes approximately 55 - 60 minutes.
 We recommend you pre-book a tour to guarantee your place on the hour of your preferred time of day.

-Meet us there: The tunnel is located less than 30 minutes drive (approximately 30 km) from Reykjavík, Iceland and accessible by all vehicles.
+Directions: The tunnel is located less than 30 minutes drive (approximately 30 km) from Reykjavík, Iceland and accessible by all vehicles.
 Driving from Reykjavík east on Route 1 and drive for about 18 km.
 Turn right onto Route 39 (Þorlákshöfn) and drive for another 12 km.
 The parking area will be on your left-hand side.
 Click here for a Google Map.
 The GPS coordinates are: N.63º 56.407 / W. 021º 23.742

 Difficulty: This tour is suitable for most people, although we do not recommend it to those that have difficulties with balance, walking on uneven surface (such as snow) or have difficulties walking up or down steep stairs.